khgiddon/khgiddon.github.io/_posts/2021-2-08-riddler-538-tower-of-hanoi.md

 To solve this puzzle, we’ll turn to one of my favorite techniques, Markov Chains, which in the past we’ve used to solve Riddler puzzles related to X and Y. (Note - we’ll punt for now on the extra credit question which asks for the case of N disks instead of 3.)

-The solution we get from our Markov chain approach is 637/9, or about 70.7 moves on average to complete the puzzle.
+**The solution we get from our Markov chain approach is 637/9**, or about 70.7 moves on average to complete the puzzle.
 This is over 10x the minimum number of moves (7) required to complete the puzzle.

 How did we get there?
 Below, I'll walk through my Markov chain approach implemented in Python to solve the problem, and subsequently confirm the result with a Monte Carlo simulation.
 (Note - we’ll punt for now on the extra credit question which asks for the case of N disks instead of 3!)